History of Brian Moynihan in Timeline

 In 2020, Brian Moynihan received Chief Executive's "CEO Of The Year" award.

-In November 2023, it was reported that Brian Moynihan had set up a succession plan for his replacement.
-At the time, he remained CEO and chair of Bank of America's board and stated he planned on remaining CEO for years.
-In 2023, Moynihan's total compensation from Bank of America was $27.8 million.
+In November 2023, Bloomberg reported that Brian Moynihan had set up a succession plan for his eventual replacement, but he planned on remaining CEO for years.
+His total compensation from Bank of America was $27.8 million that year.

 2023: Honored as a 'Distinguished Bostonian'